seamplex/feenox/doc/tutorials/320-thermal/README.md

 ## Temperature conditions

 The simplest heat conduction problem involves a slab geometry with prescribed temperatures at both ends.
-If the conductivity $k$ is uniform, then the solution is a linear interpolation of these two temperatures---independently of the actual value of the conductivity.
+If the conductivity $k$ is uniform, then the solution is a linear interpolation of these two temperatures.
+Hence, the solution is independent of the actual value of the conductivity, provided it is uniform.

 ### Single-material slab